dachosen1/Applied-Data-Science-Project-/README.md

 - Variety: The type of grapes used to make the wine (ie Pinot Noir)
 - Winery: The winery that made the wine

-### Approach:
-We first plan to do data exploration.
-We plan to check the quality of description and see if there is any misspelling etc..
-Next we plan to do sentiment analysis on the description.
-Then we will to do a variable selection and build a recommendation system.
-Finally, we plan to do some data visualizations/dynamic application based on the data and our recommendation results.

 ## Questions: